yykids/RDS/en/console-guide.md

 * If Read Only Slave exists, the storage is scaled to the same size of Master.
 * DB instance is restarted.

-#### Restrictions

-* Database file encryption cannot be enabled for the restoration or replication of instances, for which database file encryption is not enabled.
-* Database file encryption cannot be disabled for the restoration or replication of instances, for which database file encryption is enabled.

 ## Monitor

 * RDS periodically collects monitoring items required for database operations and usage, and shows them on a chart.